 The imperial city of Hue has for centuries played a significant role in Vietnam.
 Where emperors lived and died.
 This was the seat of the Nguyen dynasty.
 Hue’s university has for centuries played an important role in Vietnam.
-Hue’s history stretches back all the way to the seventeenth century so history is always present for those visiting regardless whether it is the imperial intrigues of the eighteenth century or the wars of the twentieth century.
+Hue’s history stretches back all the way to the seventeenth century so history is always present for those visiting, regardless whether it is the imperial intrigues of the nineteenth century or the wars of the twentieth century.

-Further reading: Bunker Hill just outside of town.
+Read more about the surroundings of Hue: Bunker Hill just outside of town.

 How to get there

 Hue is located about 100 kilometers north of Da Nang over The Hai Van Pass along the main road QL1.
 One can fly in to Phu Bai airport from all the major cities in the country or go by road from Da Nang and Dong Ha.
 We recommend those interested in exploring the DMZ to stay here instead of Dong Ha as there is a wide range of hotels and restaurants available and most of the tour operators have offices here.

 Back to I Corps >>>